codewars/docs/content/references/markdown/extensions.md

 # Codewars' Markdown Extensions

-Codewars adds few Markdown extensions for writing kata descriptions.
+Codewars adds a few Markdown extensions for writing kata descriptions.

 ## Sequential Code Blocks

 Used to display [code blocks](/references/markdown/#code-block) only in the language selected by the user.

 ### Details

-- Each code block must have info string set to a valid language ID.
+- Each code block must have an info string set to a valid language ID.
 To find the language ID, visit its documentation from the [languages page](/languages/).
 - The order of the code blocks/languages doesn't matter.
 - To avoid rendering errors/problems:
   - Always put an empty line before and after the complete group of code blocks